The Gallbladder crisis That Changed Everything

 “It’s normal,” they said.

-But Yani’s instincts screamed otherwise.
-She insisted to speak with the doctors.
-Nurses didn’t like it, and she didn’t care.
+But my instincts screamed otherwise.
+I insisted to talk to the doctors.
+Nurses didn’t like it, and I didn’t care.

 The surgeon arrived, grinning as if it was nothing.